 Store Everything

 You can then store any items left behind on your property.
 But it’s better to use a storage unit so that you can put the property up for rent again.
-The period of time you’ll have to store an evicted tenant’s possessions varies in every state.
-In Tennessee, for example, you have to give tenants 30 days to retrieve their possessions.
+The period of time you’ll have to store an evicted tenant’s belongings varies in every state.
+In Tennessee, for example, you have to give tenants 30 days to retrieve their belongings.

 Send a Notice